oldmanfury/tt_EBS/README.md

 making sure the paths are right for your installation.

+In ttplot.py - you need to point font2 at a font installed on your tt - check usr/share/fonts/truetype/ and select one that you have.
+I used Roboto-Bold.ttf, but not everyone has that.
+The line you need to edit is : font2 = ImageFont.truetype("/usr/share/fonts/truetype/roboto/Roboto-Bold.ttf",14)

 Now you need to install your loop files on the tt and on your pc.
 Once they're in a folder called loops you need to create a text file list of the files.
 You can do this with something like
 "dir/w > list.txt" on your PC or with  "ls > list.txt"  I can't remember the exact syntax.
 You want a text file with each filename (no path) on each line.
 Add rec.wav to the top of the list (this is your recording-on-the-fly file).
 Once your list.txt file is done for the tt or your PC, put it in the folder.
 It should look like: